connext/indra/modules/contracts/README.md

     # node >= v10
     # npm >= v6

+    # update the connext client repo
+    $ cd client
+    $ npm i

     # install the dev dependencies
     # run ganache in the background (or separate shell) ensuring the proper mnemonic
     # run the primary test suite using truffle network=ganache settings

     $ npm i
     $ npm run ganache &
     $ npm test

+You can debug the test suite using chrome dev tools:

+    $ npm run test:debug

+    # browse to chrome://inspect

 # DOCUMENT FOR CONTRACT SPEC